mariacflorenza/ComputerVision-FlowNet/README.md

 - `--mode`: Tracking mode (`direct` or `sequential`).
 - `--sequence`: Specifies the category that you want to use among these following categories: `bear`, `book`, `bag`, `camel`, `rhino` and `swan`.

-Replace path/to/image/folder with the path to your image folder and path/to/pretrained/model.pth with the path to your pre-trained FlowNet model.
-You can select either the direct or sequential tracking method and specify the sequence for inference.

 ### Inference for All Sequences

 A script was created to iteratively run inference for all sequences, automating the process instead of running each sequence manually.